 It’s expensive to buy or lease, but total cost of ownership is where the Renault Master Z.E. claws back money

 As it was the first large electric van to come to market, the Master Z.E. has to set the benchmark for pricing.
 And with prices starting in the region of £45,000, it’s pretty expensive.
-That’s a lot more than for a diesel-powered Master, although unlike it does with the Kangoo Z.E., Renault only sells the Master Z.E. outright, rather than adding battery rental to the mix to bring the initial purchase price down.
+That’s a lot more than for a diesel-powered Master, although unlike the Kangoo Z.E., the Master Z.E. is only sold outright, rather than adding battery rental to the mix to bring the initial purchase price down.

 The benefits of the Master Z.E.’s low running costs will be felt as soon as you hit the road.
 Charging costs a fraction of the price of filling a van with diesel, and as the Master Z.E. is designed with multi-drop deliveries in mind, it'll soon recoup the additional cost if it’s being used five or six days a week, all year round, when compared to a diesel van.